Cloudesley is a signatory of the Funder Commitment on Climate Change, along with around 130 other UK funders. This commits us to the following:

 Funder Commitment on Climate Change

 For the Islington churches that we support, our quarterly church newsletters have shared details of funding and resources to help with energy efficiency/ environmental projects.
+We also often convene church representatives to share knowledge, and provide opportunities to hear from experts.
+We published an initial evaluation of our Sustainable Church Buildings Project and have shared learning from the Project with other funders and the local voluntary sector.

 Sustainable Church Buildings Project: grants awarded